gismo07/headless-ros-vnc/README.md

+# DEPRECATED
+Please use the new repo: https://github.com/gismo07/coros

 # Headless ROS environment
 Jumpstart ROS developent with no headache!
 Full browser support.
 OpenGL support with no need of a physically atachted GPU.